himmeproject/persons/README.md

-# mmepersons
+# himmepersons
-Draft person data for the Historical Index of the Medieval Middle East
+Person data for the Historical Index of the Medieval Middle East